zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 3. **Iterator Types**: `parallel` vs `reduction` semantics enable aggressive transformations (parallel iterations vectorize, reorder freely)

+**Tensor-First Benefits**: Working with Linalg on tensors (rather than memrefs) provides additional advantages:
+- Immutable semantics enable aggressive reordering and fusion
+- Functional style makes dataflow explicit for optimization passes
+- Bufferization happens late, after high-level optimizations complete
+- Standard pattern: all modern MLIR compilers (Torch-MLIR, IREE, StableHLO) use this approach

-Optimized Linalg IR (with tiling, vectorization, fusion) is **semantically equivalent** to Chapters 11-13's naive loop lowering—same computation, but with transformations applied before conversion to SCF.
+Optimized Linalg IR on tensors (with tiling, vectorization, fusion) is **semantically equivalent** to Chapters 11-13's tensor-based lowering—same computation, but with transformations applied before bufferization and conversion to SCF.
 The educational value is learning these production-grade optimization techniques, not measuring speedup on nano GPT (which is too small to show significant gains).

 ## 14.3 Declarative Rewrite Rules (DRR)